 L&I first implemented ID.me in the PUA system on October 8, 2020.
 ID.me was implemented in L&I's modernized UC system for initial claims on July 16, 2021, which means all new claims filed on or after this date require claimants to verify their identity through ID.me.
 On July 22, 2021, ID.me was implemented for the weekly certifications process on claims that were initially filed on March 1, 2021, or after.
-During the week of May 19, 2022, ID.me was implemented in the Individual Registration process.
-During the week of June 23, 2022, ID.me was implemented for: additional/reopened claims, new claims filed on existing accounts, and password resets.
+During the week of May 19, 2022, ID.me was implemented for: additional/reopened claims, new claims filed on existing accounts, and password resets.